-Select Enable to enable data scrambling for Intel Persistent Optane DIMM modules to enhance memory data security.
+Select Enable to enable data scrambling for DIMM modules to enhance memory data security.
+Select Auto to use the Memory Reference Code (MRC) defaulting setting for DIMM memory data scrambling.
 The options are Enable and Disable.

 Legacy ADR Mode (Available when "Enabled ADR" is set to Enable)